MGN Public School, Adarsh Nagar, Jalandhar

-The school celebrated the nursery stage debut, “Rise and Shine”, where little students from nursery performed on different foot-tapping songs.
-To encourage participation of every student and to minimise the apprehension of facing an audience, each section of nursery presented performances on different dance numbers like a welcome song, party song, weekend song, etc. The event was graced by parents, whose faces on seeing their little ones sparkling on stage were full of overwhelming joy and awe.
-Principal Kanwaljeet Singh Randhawa, Headmistress Sangeeta Bhatia and pre-primary in charge Sukham admired the efforts of the children and teachers.
+The school celebrated the nursery stage debut, “Rise and Shine”, wherein tiny tots from Nursery class performed on different foot-tapping songs.
+To encourage participation of every student and to minimise the apprehension of facing an audience, each section of Nursery presented performances on different dance numbers like a welcome song, party song, weekend song, etc. The event was graced by parents, whose faces on seeing their little ones sparkling on stage were full of overwhelming joy and awe.
+Principal Kanwaljeet Singh Randhawa, Headmistress Sangeeta Bhatia and Pre-primary in charge Sukham admired the efforts of the children and teachers.

 Join Whatsapp Channel of The Tribune for latest updates.